eldoctorenlapista/cordova-background-geo/README.md

 | Android Support Library    | 23.1.1  |
 | Google Play Services       | 29      |
 | Google Repository          | 24      |

-#### Backwards Compatibility
-Please note that as of Cordova Android 6.0.0 icons are by default in mipmap/ directory not drawable/ directory, so this plugin will have a build issue on < 6.0.0 Cordova builds, you will need to update Authenticator.xml to drawable directory from mipmap directory to work on older versions.

 ## Quick Example